MarkChenYutian/B-plus-Forest/docs/index.md

 1. [Plan to have] Implement a sequential version of B+ Tree
 2. [Plan to have] Implement concurrent B+ tree by coarse grained and fine grained lock
 3. [Plan to have] Implement lock free B+ tree
-4. [Plan to have] Implement a parallel N-body simulator supports efficient particle retrieval and removal based on B+ tree data structure and OpenMPI.
+4. [Plan to have] Implement a parallel N-body simulator supports efficient particle retrieval and removal based on B+ tree data structure and OpenMPI. (each process has a "local" B+ tree)
-5. [Plan to have] Perform benchmark testing on Synthetic sequence of read/write to a randomly generated B+ tree under parallel accessing.
+6. [Plan to have] Perform benchmark testing on Synthetic sequence of read/write to a randomly generated B+ tree under parallel accessing.
-6. [Plan to have] Perform benchmark testing on Synthetic sequence of read/add/remove of particles during N-body simulation.
+7. [Plan to have] Perform benchmark testing on Synthetic sequence of read/add/remove of particles during N-body simulation.
-7. [Nice to have] Perform benchmark testing on Synthetic sequence of adversarial (worst-case) read/write to a manually-designed B+ tree under parallel accessing.
+8. [Nice to have] Perform benchmark testing on Synthetic sequence of adversarial (worst-case) read/write to a manually-designed B+ tree under parallel accessing.

 ## Platform Choice